Modules and Courses - Organization of the Program

 For more details to each module have a look at the module descriptions.

 Mathematical Methods and Software Tools

-Tools and algorithms for data management and analysis are a core issue of power and data engineering.
-As part of the PDE curriculum, therefore, students are taught to apply a variety of software tools.
+Tools and algorithms for data management and analysis are a core issue of Renewable Energy and Data Engineering.
+As part of the RED curriculum, therefore, students are taught to apply a variety of software tools.